-- $\ \square$ Adhere to COVID-Safe Practices for All Employers (p.
+- □ Adhere to COVID-Safe Practices for All Employers (p.
 9). - □ Adhere to COVID-Safe Practices for Retail Establishments (p.
-12). - Adhere to maximum occupancy limits per the State's Public Health Order.
+11). - □ Adhere to maximum occupancy limits per the State's Public Health Order.
 Occupancy limits apply independently to each section of the facility as well as individual attractions. - All food and beverage services must adhere to the COVID-Safe Practices for Restaurants (p.
-13) and additional screening and seating requirements for food and drink establishments per the Public Health Order. - □ Special events and performances shall adhere to COVID-Safe Practices for Event Venues. - □ Require patrons to wear face coverings as a condition of entry and patronage. - Arrange slot machines to provide six feet of distance between individuals by, for example, disabling every other slot machine.
+12) and additional screening and seating requirements for food and drink establishments per the Public Health Order. - □ Special events and performances shall adhere to COVID-Safe Practices for Event Venues. - Require patrons to wear face coverings as a condition of entry and patronage. - Arrange slot machines to provide six feet of distance between individuals by, for example, disabling every other slot machine.
 Restrict access to machines that are not in use.
-Where arranging for six feet of distance is not practicable, install large separation barriers around or between slot machines. - □ Install large plexiglass sneeze guards where regular interaction is common. - □ Prohibit smoking on the premises except in designated outdoor smoking areas in order to support the use of face coverings. - □ Screen employees and customers with a no-contact thermometer or thermal camera; individuals with a temperature reading above 100.4°F should be denied entry. - □ Group transportation, such as shuttles, must adhere to seating and social distancing requirements per the COVID-Safe Practices for Tour Operators.
-Maximize the use of open-air transportation to the greatest extent possible. - □ Provide the opportunity for all patrons to record their name and phone number or email address and the date and time of their visit, for contact tracing purposes.
-Retain such records for at least four weeks.
+Where arranging for six feet of distance is not practicable, install large separation barriers around or between slot machines. - □ Install large plexiglass sneeze guards where regular interaction is common. - □ Prohibit smoking on the premises except in designated outdoor smoking areas in order to support the use of face coverings. - □ Suspend the use of valet service. - □ Screen employees and customers with a no-contact thermometer or thermal camera; individuals with a temperature reading above 100.4°F should be denied entry.